 The U.S. Department of Education says those eligible for loan cancellation must have been enrolled at the school when it closed and not enrolled at another Title-IV school within three years of the previous school’s closing.

-Everest College and Corinthian lawsuit filed by former students at Corinthian Colleges.
+Everest College lawsuit filed by former students at Corinthian Colleges.

 New Jersey has pledged support in a lawsuit against the U.S. Department of Education over its attempts to limit debt relief for defrauded college students.
 Attorney General Gurbir Grewal joined seven other states in filing an amicus brief Wednesday in support of the lawsuit filed by former students at Corinthian Colleges.